 About Pepper Group Limited

-Pepper Group Limited (Pepper) is a specialist residential mortgage and consumer lender and loan servicer, operating in targeted market segments in Australia and internationally, many of which are underserviced by traditional bank and other prime lenders.
-Pepper was established in 2000 and commenced lending as a specialist residential mortgage lender in the Australian market in March 2001.
+Established in 2000, Pepper Group Limited (Pepper) is a specialist residential mortgage and consumer lender and loan servicer, operating in targeted market segments in Australia and internationally, many of which are underserviced by traditional bank and other prime lenders.
 Pepper offers a broad range of lending products including residential mortgages, auto and equipment finance, point‐of‐sale finance and personal loans.
 Pepper also provides loan servicing for its own products as well as for third parties across residential mortgages, consumer unsecured and secured loans and commercial real estate (CRE) backed loans.
 Pepper has become a specialist lending and loan servicing group through a combination of organic growth and targeted acquisitions across Australia, New Zealand, Ireland, the United Kingdom, Spain, South Korea, and Hong Kong and China through its 12% equity interest in PrimCredit.

 At 31 December 2015, Pepper had $45.5 billion of assets under management (AUM).